thefatos/galaxya21s-gsi/README.md

 https://github.com/samsungexynos850/KawaKernel-A217X/releases/tag/KawaKernel-Stable

 Don't download the permissive zip file.
 Now that it's downloaded, copy it to the phones internal storage.
 Now go to install, and install the KawaKernel, after its installed, go to Wipe --> Format Data, to format data.
 Now reboot to system.
-Your phone should be rooted and running the GSI! **Note: First boot may take more time**
+Your phone should be rooted and running the GSI!
+Though in your GSI, install the latest APK of Magisk and update. **Note: First boot may take more time**

 ## Final notes
 https://github.com/thefatos This guide